JSTOR is experiencing “intermittent access problems” (10/13/15) and is working to resolve all issues as soon as possible.

 How to Access PubMed

-There is s link to Library Resources on the UNC Dentistry homepage under 'Quick Links' at the bottom right.
+There is s link to Library Resources on the UNC Dentistry homepage in the footer at the bottom left.

-The Library Resources link takes you to the Health Sciences Library's Dentistry resources guide.
+The Health Sciences Library link takes you to the Health Sciences Library's Dentistry resources guide.

 Select PubMed on this page, or on other campus library pages.
 PubMed links on library webpages are coded to add the Find @ UNC button that links you to online articles.